nrfconnect/sdk-nrf/doc/nrf/ug_bootloader.rst

 In addition, it can provide functionality for upgrading both itself and the following image in the boot sequence (in most cases, the application).

 There are two partitions where the upgradable bootloader can be stored: slot 0 and slot 1 (also called *S0* and *S1*).
-A new bootloader image is stored in the partition that is not currently used.
+A new bootloader image is placed in the partition that is currently not in use.
 When booting, the immutable bootloader checks the version information for the images in slot 0 and slot 1 and boots the one with the highest version.
-If this image is faulty and cannot be booted, the other partition will always hold a working image, and this one is booted instead.
+If this image is faulty and cannot be booted, the other partition will always hold a working image and be booted instead.

 Set the option :option:`CONFIG_BUILD_S1_VARIANT` when building the upgradable bootloader to automatically generate pre-signed variants of the image for both slots.
 These signed variants can be used to perform an upgrade procedure through the :ref:`lib_fota_download` library.